poetic/meteor-reacterminator/README.md

 Options:

-  -h, --help                   output usage information -c, --create                 Remove default meteor files, add and remove packages for a react project -u, --update                 Convert htmls, add the files into the meteor app -i, --input-path [.design/]  specify input path, it can be a file or a folder -r, --recursive              find files in the input folder recursivly
+  -h, --help                   output usage information -c, --create                 Remove default meteor files, configure packages for a react project -u, --update                 Convert htmls, add the files into the meteor app -i, --input-path [.design/]  specify input path, it can be a file or a folder -r, --recursive              find files in the input folder recursivly